Accern/accern-python/docs/api/rest.rst

 Your API tokens carry many privileges.
 Don't share your secret API tokens in any public spaces like Github, client-side code, etc.

-To authenticate, pass it through the constructor or assign your secret token to the API instance.
+To authenticate, pass it through the constructor or assign your YOUR TOKEN to the API instance.

 .. code-block:: python

-    token = 'SECRET TOKEN'
+    token = 'YOUR TOKEN'
     Client = API(token)

 or

 .. code-block:: python

-    token = 'SECRET TOKEN'
+    token = 'YOUR TOKEN'
     Client.token = token